f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 FPGA Stats Table
 ----------------

 The FPGA Stats table shows the current FPGA version.
-There are two different FPGA's on each BX110 line card.
-The ATSE (Application Traffic Service Engine) and the VQF (VELOS Queuing FPGA).
+There are two different FPGA's on each BX110 line card: The ATSE (Application Traffic Service Engine) and the VQF (VELOS Queuing FPGA).

 SNMP FPGA Stats Table OID: .1.3.6.1.4.1.12276.1.2.1.5.1